pixeline/wordpress-on-docker/readme.md

 - Visit http://localhost:1973/ to see the live local site.
 - Visit http://localhost:8080/ to use PhpMyAdmin and perform database dumps (obligatory in between docker reloads, otherwise you will lose any change in the database).
 - To stop the machine: `docker-compose down`

-## potential future improvements
-- provide a gulpfile.js in the my-plugin folder, tailormade for easying WordPress plugin development.
-- change the wp-content to a setup closer to roots.io/bedrock.